-A cyber attack occurs when a cyber criminal launches an attack on one or multiple computers or networks for the purpose of disrupting, disabling, destroying, or maliciously controlling a computing environment/infrastructure; or destroying the integrity of the data or stealing controlled information.
-There are many types of attack tactics — malware, phishing, man-in-the-middle, and more — and as many motivating factors.
+A cyber attack occurs when a cyber criminal launches an attack on one or many computers or networks to disrupt, disable, destroy, or maliciously control computing infrastructure, destroy the integrity of data, or steal controlled information.
+There are many attack tactics — malware, phishing, man-in-the-middle, and more — and just as many motivating factors.

 Cyber attacks can disable the systems that you rely on to run your business and may result in data breaches that occur when the attacker destroys, steals, shares, or sells your confidential data.